 07. Customer retention rate (CRR)

-When it comes to ecommerce, the customer retention rate represents the number of customers who buy from you repeatedly over a given period of time.
+Regarding ecommerce, the customer retention rate represents the number of customers who buy from you repeatedly over a given period.

 To calculate CRR, you need to have three values:

-- The number of existing customers at the beginning of the time period (S)
+- The number of existing customers at the beginning of the period (S)

-- The number of total customers at the end of the time period (E)
+- The number of total customers at the end of the period (E)

-- The number of new customers added in the time period (N)
+- The number of new customers added in the period (N)

-When you have all the three values, just put them in the formula below:
+When you have all three values, just put them in the formula below: